hubleto/developer/v0/book/content/pages/advanced-development/core-classes/controller.md

 Check out [View](../customizing-ui/view) to see how to use this value.

-Within a View Controller you can access submitted form data through various parameter getters like  `$this->main->urlParamAsInteger("newValue")`.
+Within a View Controller you can access submitted form data through various parameter getters like  `$this->getRouter()->urlParamAsInteger("newValue")`.
 For example, you can work with these values to decide what `viewParams` to pass to the View or decide what View to set.

 ## Creating an API Controller